zkemail/email-recovery/README.md

 ### Option 1.
 Deploying all contracts - `email-tx-builder` and `email-recovery`

-If the `UserOverrideableDKIMRegistry`, `Groth16Verifier`, `Verifier` and `EmailAuth` have not been deployed on your chosen network, you'll need to run two scripts.
+If the `UserOverrideableDKIMRegistry`, `Groth16Verifier`, `Verifier` and `EmailAuth` have not been deployed on your chosen network, you'll need to run two scripts (linked below).
 You'll need to clone [email-tx-builder/email-recovery](https://github.com/zkemail/email-tx-builder/tree/email-recovery), and then this repo [email-recovery](https://github.com/zkemail/email-recovery). `email-tx-builder` includes the deployment scripts to deploy the DKIM regsitry, the Verifer and the generic ZK Email contracts that the recovery module uses.
 This repo `email-recovery` holds the recovery-specific contracts.

 1. Run the [DeployRecoveryController.s.sol](https://github.com/zkemail/email-tx-builder/blob/email-recovery/packages/contracts/script/DeployRecoveryController.s.sol) script in `email-tx-builder/email-recovery`.
 The key values you want here are the `UseroverrideableDKIMRegistry`, `Verifier` (not `Groth16Verifier`), and the`EmailAuth` implementation address - save these and add them to your `.env` in this repo - `email-recovery`
 2. Once you have those 3 addresses, you need to run the following script in [email-recovery](https://github.com/zkemail/email-recovery/blob/main/script/DeployUniversalEmailRecoveryModule.s.sol).